Trade optimism keeps euro zone bonds steady

 By Yoruk Bahceli

-LONDON, Nov 26 (Reuters) - Euro zone bond yields were lower on Tuesday as U.S. and Chinese officials appeared to make progress in agreeing the first phase of a trade deal.
+LONDON, Nov 26 (Reuters) - Euro zone bond yields held steady on Tuesday as U.S. and Chinese officials appeared to make progress in agreeing the first phase of a trade deal.

 Top trade negotiators from China and the United States held a phone call on Tuesday morning, China's Commerce Ministry said, as the two sides try to agree a preliminary deal to end a trade war that has dragged on for 16 months.